kalaiselvan369/iOS/SwiftCheatsheet.md

 ### Core Data

-In fact, if you’ve used Core Data before, you’ve already used SQLite.
+In fact, if you’ve used Core Data before, then you’ve already used SQLite.
 Core Data is just a layer on top of SQLite that provides a more convenient API.